Clarke Fraser: Biography

 He has been awarded four honorary doctorates, from Acadia University (1967), SUNY at Potsdam, Dalhousie University (2003) and McGill University (2010).

 Fraser made contributions in three areas.
 He collected data on recurrence risks for a number of pediatric conditions, to answer the questions of the parents of affected children.
 He helped develop the principles of genetic counseling.
 He showed that cortisone, injected into pregnant mice, caused cleft palates in the offspring, and that the frequency of induced clefts varied with the genotype, thus bringing genetics into teratology.
 From this he developed the multifactorial threshold model that underlies many common familial conditions.

-But Fraser's contributions reached far beyond the lab to the very lives of patients everywhere.
-His gentle, compassionate approach was much appreciated by his patients and he passed this warmth and understanding onto a succession of graduate students, physicians and genetic counsellors in both Canada and the United States.
-Ever contributing in a myriad of ways, Dr. Fraser's classroom techniques were renowned among students and he coauthored several textbooks, many still used today.
+Fraser died in Digby, Nova Scotia on 17 December 2014.